Last updated: May 4, 2026

 - Background checks must be renewed every five years

-- For family childcare homes: household members 18 and older must also be checked
+- For family child care homes: all household members aged 18 and older must also be checked

 - Staff may not have unsupervised contact with children until background check clearance is received